 - Teething: As your baby’s teeth start to erupt, this can be an uncomfortable time for them.
 Gently rub their gums with a clean finger to soothe tenderness, or give them a cold teething ring to chew on.

 - First Teeth and Pacifiers: Sucking on a pacifier is completely normal at this stage, but keep in mind that frequent, long-term sucking can lead to potential problems.
 Their teeth may erupt misaligned or crooked, and could influence their permanent teeth placement after they start to lose their baby teeth.

-- Brushing and Flossing: While your child is young, start instilling good dental habits.
+- Brushing and Flossing: For a healthy smile in adulthood, it’s important to start instilling good dental habits when your child is young.
 Teach them the 2 by 2 rule and how to floss correctly.
 Show them what could happen to their teeth if they don’t care of them.